kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/4943-vpa-scope/README.md

 <<[/UNRESOLVED]>>
 ```

-When editing KEPS, aim for tightly-scoped, single-topic PRs to keep discussions
+When editing AEPS, aim for tightly-scoped, single-topic PRs to keep discussions
 focused.
 If you disagree with what is already in a document, open a new PR
 with suggested changes.

-One KEP corresponds to one "feature" or "enhancement" for its whole lifecycle.
+One AEP corresponds to one "feature" or "enhancement" for its whole lifecycle.
-You do not need a new KEP to move from beta to GA, for example.
+You do not need a new AEP to move from beta to GA, for example.
 If
-new details emerge that belong in the KEP, edit the KEP.
+new details emerge that belong in the AEP, edit the KEP.
 Once a feature has become
-"implemented", major changes should get new KEPs.
+"implemented", major changes should get new AEPs.

 The canonical place for the latest set of instructions (and the likely source
 of this file) is [here](/keps/NNNN-kep-template/README.md).

-**Note:** Any PRs to move a KEP to `implementable`, or significant changes once
+**Note:** Any PRs to move a AEP to `implementable`, or significant changes once
-it is marked `implementable`, must be approved by each of the KEP approvers.
+it is marked `implementable`, must be approved by each of the AEP approvers.
 If none of those approvers are still appropriate, then changes to that list
 should be approved by the remaining approvers and/or the owning SIG (or
-SIG Architecture for cross-cutting KEPs).
+SIG Architecture for cross-cutting AEPs).
 -->

-# KEP-4943: Vertical Pod Autoscaling for DaemonSets with Heterogeneous Resource Requirements
+# AEP-7942: Vertical Pod Autoscaling for DaemonSets with Heterogeneous Resource Requirements

 <!--
-This is the title of your KEP.
+This is the title of your AEP.
 Keep it short, simple, and descriptive.
 A good
-title can help communicate what the KEP is and should be considered as part of
+title can help communicate what the AEP is and should be considered as part of
 any review.
 -->

 <!--
-A table of contents is helpful for quickly jumping to sections of a KEP and for
+A table of contents is helpful for quickly jumping to sections of a AEP and for
-highlighting any additional information provided beyond the standard KEP
+highlighting any additional information provided beyond the standard AEP
 template.

 Ensure the TOC is wrapped with